LaMarr Hoyt: Chicago White Sox

 Hoyt was promoted to the major leagues for the first time in September 1979.
 A relief pitcher when he made the White Sox to stay in 1980, Hoyt was switched to the starting rotation in 1982 and tied a club record by winning his first nine decisions.
 The record was first set by Lefty Williams in 1917 and equaled by Orval Grove in 1943.
 Hoyt ended up leading the American League with 19 wins.

 In 1983, Hoyt won the American League Cy Young Award.
 He had a 24–10 won-lost record, 3.66 earned run average and 11 complete games while allowing only 31 walks in 260 2/3 innings.
 Hoyt finished the season with a 15–2 record and 3.16 ERA in his final 18 starts of the season.
+His 3.66 ERA for the season is the highest to win a Cy Young Award in MLB history.
 He pitched a complete game victory over the Baltimore Orioles in the first game of the 1983 American League Championship Series, giving up only one run on five hits with no walks.

 The White Sox faltered in 1984, as Hoyt's record fell to 13–18 with a 4.47 ERA.
 He went from winning the most games in the American League in 1983 to losing the most games the following year.